raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

 You need a title for the variable.
 To create a variable that contains a value specific to your chosen country, you also need to make sure that the variable is created for this sprite only.
 Even though the other sprites also have a variable titled `nonrenewable`{:class="block3variables"}, each variable holds a different value.
-The **3rd Country** `nonrenewable`{:class="block3variables"} variable will hold its own unique value for that resource related to your chosen country.
+The **Third Country** `nonrenewable`{:class="block3variables"} variable will hold its own unique value for that resource related to your chosen country.

 --- task ---